-The Ontarians with Disabilities Act, (ODA) 2001 is provincial legislation requiring municipalities to address issues around disabilities and barriers to accessibility.
+The Accessibility for Ontarians with Disabilities Act is provincial legislation requiring municipalities to address issues around disabilities and barriers to accessibility.

 - Develop an Annual Accessibility Plan, in consultation with people with disabilities